gramuah/BHF/README.md

 # BHF - Boosted Hough Forest

+#### INTRODUCTION:

+Boosted Hough Forest (BHF) is a framework for object detection and pose estimation with Hough Forests.

+This is a repository with an implementation of the BHF model described in our BMVC 2015 paper.

+#### CITING

+If you make use of this data and software, please cite the following references in any publications:

+@InProceedings{Redondo-Cabrera2015,
+        Title                    = {Because better detections are still possible: Multi-aspect Object Detection with Boosted Hough Forest}, Author                   = {Redondo-Cabrera, C. and Lopez-Sastre, R.~J.}, Booktitle                = {BMVC},
+        Year                     = {2015}
+}

+@InProceedings{Schulter13,
+        Title                    = {Alternating Regression Forests for Object Detection and Pose Estimation}, Author                   = {Samuel Schulter and Christian Leistner and Paul Wohlhart and Peter M. Roth and Horst Bischof}, Booktitle                = {ICCV},
+        Year                     = {2013}
+}

 #### REQUIREMENTS:

 The BHF code is developed and tested under Ubuntu 14.04 and the following libraries are